recjo/perl/README.md

 # perl
 It has been over 10-15 years since I last used Perl in connection with web development.
 It used to be handy when shared hosting didn't allow any dynamic frameworks.
-Here are a few Perl scripts I write that did a little more than just handle the standard form submission.
+Here are a few of the Perl scripts I wrote, that did a little more than just handle the standard form submission.

 * [postcards](/postcards) - this script allowed users to send and retrieve "postcards" with friends. postcards.pl allowed user to select and send a postcard. postcardget.pl allowed a user to retrieve a postcard they were sent.